 Things are always changing in SCM.
 The way a supply chain behaved and was managed a decade ago, is very different from the way it works and is managed today.
 So, a great indicator that you may need a change within the company or seek other employment is if you’ve not learned anything new in the past three to four years.
 Take a look at your current skills.
 Are you keeping up with current industry trends?
 Are your existing skills still helpful for you SCM overall?
 If you answer no to these questions, you may either need to learn new skills on your own or find different employment that develops their employees.

 Your responsibilities haven’t increased over time

-Generally speaking, the problem is either with you, your role or your employer.
-You need to identify where exactly the problem is.
-Here is how you can do that:
+In general, the problem is either with you, your role in SCM, or your employer.
+It’s important to identify the problem, to be to make changes.
+This is how you can figure out the issue at hand:

 The problem is you don’t have right set of skills